Asish33/Web-Project/README.md

-﻿# Web application using React and Typescript.
+﻿# Web application using React and Typescript using Supabase

 A modern web application built with React, TypeScript, and Vite, featuring Supabase integration, mapping capabilities, and data visualization.